 Even though I haven’t been around agriculture since high school years, once a farmer…weather and water are forever more than casual interest topics.
 Having traveled to Asia and becoming hospitalized with a severe stomach infection due to a very small ingestion of unsanitary water…(one very small dinner salad washed in local water in a 5 star hotel in Delhi)…gave me an even deeper appreciation of drinkable, sanitary water, right from the tap.

-So, I have seen and experienced what life is like when one can’t eat food washed in tap water and can only drink bottled water from reputable companies.
-Although there are exceptions, generally we are not there in the U.S.…but I am convinced that clean fresh water needs to be a top concern for our country; and that we are already headed at incredible speed in the wrong direction.
+I have seen and experienced what life is like when one can’t eat food washed in tap water and can only drink bottled water from reputable companies.
+Although there are exceptions, generally we are not there in the U.S.…but I am convinced that clean fresh water needs to be a top concern for our country right now; and that we are already headed at incredible speed in the wrong direction.
 I decided to move from concern to action recently when reminded of another rapid expansion of fresh water use by another financial analyst.
 Not one I would have expected to convince me further of the need to pay attention, but he did…

 This individual is a global advisor to institutions, governments and individuals like me when it comes to energy – oil and gas mainly.
 I am reluctant to share his name as his career is based on deep connections within the energy sector.
 I believe he may be one this nations’ brightest men when it comes to energy today, a real heavy hitter.
 I pay for his energy investment service, but he wrote an article that is public from which I will draw data from time to time.

 I read more and more that us aging baby boomers are feeling a growing need to consider our legacy.
 As a parent, my children are close to starting their own families so availability of clean fresh water 30 years from now is a current issue for me.
-And like in this case, when I can, choose wisely what I do and how I do it for my grandchildren’ sake.
+And like in this case, when I can, I want to choose wisely what I do and how I do it for my grandchildren’ sake.
 As a business person, I believe that as civilization continues to mature, in many areas, there are points where any action to change the course of previous efforts will cost much more and deliver a lot less as opposed to actions which could have been taken earlier on.
 The issue always is of course, getting enough to agree that the issue at hand needs a course change in the first place.
-Truthfully, I am worried that sooner or later, problems like the potential for lack of fresh water could become much more expensive to try and fix…to the point where the concept of ROI could become irrelevant.
-Except for the few whose mission is to deliver what is in short supply – like fresh water.
+Truthfully, I am worried that sooner rather than later, the effort required to deliver fresh water could become much more expensive to try and fix…to the point where the concept of ROI becomes irrelevant.

-To begin, like so many things today, there are strong forces – companies and institutions, spending lots of money to protect their interests by influencing debate and policy.
+Like so many things today, there are strong forces – companies and institutions – spending enormous amounts of money to protect their interests by influencing debate and policy.
 Near the top of that global list are those whose mission is to deliver solutions to the world’s energy needs.
 This is at least as true here in the U.S. as anywhere else.
 I don’t condemn this…if they don’t look after their interests, who will?
 This group includes some of the most powerful companies in the world and water resources are becoming extremely important to their profitability, especially within the last five years or so.
 This is unfortunate because that may put them in direct conflict with your and my needs for clean fresh water.
 Hopefully as you learn more you will become more aware and become willing to join in the struggle behind striving to meet ever increasing demands with diminishing resources, which, I believe will be the Mantra for the next few decades and beyond.
 This will be required.
 Stewardship needs to add the friction to assure balance between profit motives and our rights as humans to live lives protected from policies that endanger us and our families.
 And if you are not going to do that, who will?

 So let’s begin.